 In addition to these nuclear law aspects to be examined by the BfE there might be other reasons opposing a transport applied for.
 These are especially issues that need not to be evaluated by the BfE but by other institutions such as further federal state authorities.
 These institutions examine whether there is a public interest opposing the type of transport, the time or the route (usually several alternatives are applied for).
 Should this be the case the federal state authorities report this to the BfE.

-If all licensing requirements are complied with, the BfE must grant the licence (so-called legally bound administrative act).
+If all licensing requirements are complied with, the BfE must grant the license (so-called legally bound administrative act).

-The BfE grants transport licences for nuclear fuels for Germany only.
-The licensing of the exporting is incumbent upon the Federal Office of Economics and Export Control.
-According to the AtG the licence for exporting must be granted, among others, "if it is ensured that the nuclear fuels to be exported will not be used in a manner jeopardising the international obligations of the Federal Republic of Germany in the field of nuclear energy or the domestic and international security of the Federal Republic of Germany".
+The BfE grants transport licenses for nuclear fuels for Germany only.
+The authorisation of the exporting is incumbent upon the Federal Office of Economics and Export Control.
+According to the AtG the license for exporting must be granted, among others, "if it is ensured that the nuclear fuels to be exported will not be used in a manner jeopardising the international obligations of the Federal Republic of Germany in the field of nuclear energy or the domestic and international security of the Federal Republic of Germany".

 Supervision and implementation